-This year, “superhero” costumes have dethroned “princess” as the choice Halloween costume.
-This ends an 11 year reign and marks a shift in how women are represented in leadership, tech, politics, media and pop culture.
-We can’t wait to see all the heroic women flexing their immense star power!
+in 2016, “superhero” costumes dethroned “princess” as the choice Halloween costume.
+This ended an 11 year reign and marked a shift in how women are represented in leadership, tech, politics, media and pop culture.

 Not all heroes wear capes.
-Hackbright Academy is all about empowerment, so we put together a mix of powerful, interesting and fun costumes inspired by women who’ve broken barriers and empowered our generation.
-These costume ideas showcase women with unique super-powers like technological know-how, athleticism, inner strength, and leadership.
+Hackbright Academy is all about empowerment, so we put together a mix of powerful, interesting and fun costumes inspired by historically underrepresented people who’ve broken barriers and empowered our generation.
+These costume ideas showcase people with unique super-powers like technological know-how, athleticism, inner strength, and leadership.

 Sonia Sotomayor — Justice of the Supreme Court

 Costume Props: that graduation gown you have stuffed in the back of your closet, a frilly napkin, and a gavel.

 Three, we said three female Justices are now on the Supreme Court bench.
 Such #squadgoals.
 We admire Justice Sotomayor for becoming the first Latina Supreme Court Justice in U.S. history and the third woman, no small accomplishment.
 Sotomayo, raised by Puerto Rican parents, describes the challenges she overcame in housing projects in New York in her memoir My Beloved World.
 She has said, “Until we get equality in education, we won’t have an equal society.”
 We heart you, Sonia Sotomayor.

 Katherine Johnson, Dorothy Vaughn and Mary Jackson — Pioneering Woman Mathematicians